Marketing Manager

 Function: Marketing

 About Marketing Manager: Responsible for developing and implementing marketing strategies.
 This role falls within the Marketing function of a firm.
-Relevant aspects of this role are covered below to give you an idea about your own resume and help you distill your own experiences for a prospective employer in interviews
+Important aspects of this role are covered below to give you an idea about your own resume and help you distill your own experiences for a prospective employer in interviews

 Primary Activities